Speed Up Your Org: When to Require Approval

 That is, by asking to be informed rather than requiring to approve, not only are processes sped up (faster default), there’s also incentive to communicate better.

-As David, who reviewed this post, points out, the change of defaults also makes for a helpful burden on anyone taking initiative.
-Approvals may lead to complacency, in a sense that most care needs to be exercised until approval was given.
+As David Austin-Beermann, who reviewed this post, points out, the change of defaults may also make for a helpful burden on anyone taking initiative.
+Approvals may lead to complacency, in a sense that less care might be exercised once approval was given.
 Asking to be informed, however, empowers and trusts to approach the work more holistically, to exercise more care, and to assume more responsibility.
 This burden is likewise a good thing—a growth opportunity.

 When to Require Approval